Cybersecurity and GDPR Compliance

 Further, increased use of cloud computing and IOT comes with extra data concerns being lost or misused.
 Protection against such cyberattacks can be attained using firewalls, malware protection, and secure configuration for warehouse management solutions.

-Hence, business risk management against cybercrime could be best attained using these three aspects simultaneously under the GDPR compliance.
+Hence, business risk management against cybercrime could be best attained using these three aspects simultaneously under GDPR compliance.